 How to make an easy Gingerbread Cake

-- STEP ONE: Preheat the oven and prepare a baking pan with non-stick spray.
-In a large bowl, beat together the butter and sugar until the butter is creamed and the texture is light and fluffy.
+- STEP ONE: Preheat the oven and prepare a square baking pan with cooking spray.
+In a large mixing bowl, beat together the butter and sugar until the butter is creamed and the texture is light and fluffy.

 - STEP TWO: Mix in the vanilla, then the molasses and the egg until well combined.
 Set aside.

 - STEP THREE: In another bowl, sift together the flour, salt, baking soda, cinnamon, nutmeg, and allspice.
 Add the dry ingredients into the molasses mixture alternating with the hot water, beating after each addition.
-Then pour into the prepared pan and bake until done and allow it to cool.
+Pour the cake batter into the prepared pan and bake until done and allow it to cool.

-- STEP FOUR: Mix together the cream cheese and butter, with a mixer, until creamy and well combined.
+- STEP FOUR: While the cake is cooling, make the cream cheese frosting by mixing the cream cheese and butter until creamy.
 Add in the vanilla and continue mixing.
 In small parts, add in the powdered sugar, mixing well between each addition.
-Do not over mix.
+Do not over mix or it can separate.

-- STEP FIVE: Frost the cooled cake and enjoy!
+- STEP FIVE: Frost the cooled cake and add a sprinkle of nutmeg on the top of the cake.

 What is molasses and which should I use?